Luffa in Vietnamese Cuisine (Mướp)

 Instructions:

-- Use a small spoon or vegetable corer to hollow out the center of each luffa segment, leaving about 1/4-inch wall thickness
+- Hollow out the center of each luffa segment, leaving about 1/4-inch wall thickness

-- In a bowl, combine ground pork, mushrooms, onion, garlic, fish sauce, sugar, pepper, and beaten egg; mix well
+- Combine ground pork, mushrooms, onion, garlic, fish sauce, and egg; mix well

-- Stuff each luffa segment with the meat mixture, packing it firmly
+- Stuff each luffa segment with the meat mixture, packing firmly

-- Gently place stuffed luffa segments in the pan and sear on both ends for 2 minutes until lightly browned
+- Sear stuffed segments in oil on both ends for 2 minutes until lightly browned

-- Add diced tomatoes, tomato paste, stock, fish sauce, and sugar to the pan
+- Add tomatoes, tomato paste, stock, and fish sauce to the pan

-- Bring to a boil, then reduce heat to medium-low and simmer covered for 20-25 minutes until luffa is tender
+- Simmer covered for 20-25 minutes until luffa is tender

-- Garnish with chopped scallions and serve hot with rice
+- Garnish with scallions and serve hot with rice

 Luffa in Vietnamese Clay Pot Dishes